Neha-Pawar-100/NBA-Data-Project/README.md

 DATA VISUALIZATION :

-* Created visualizations : histogram of player ages, box plot of salaries by position, and scatter plot of age vs. salary with position-based coloring.
+* Created visuals : Creatd Histogram chart of players' ages, Box plot of salaries by position, and Scatter plot of age vs. salary with position-based coloring.

 TOP PLAYERS :